Nevada

 Breach Notification Enforcement (NRS 603A.010-.290)

-Violations of the breach notification rules constitute deceptive trade practices under NRS Chapter 598.
-This means the Attorney General and district attorneys can pursue enforcement using the full range of remedies available under Nevada's deceptive trade practices statutes, including injunctions, civil penalties, and consumer restitution.
+Violations constitute deceptive trade practices under NRS Chapter 598.
+The Attorney General and district attorneys can pursue injunctions, civil penalties, and consumer restitution.

 SB 370 Enforcement (NRS 603A.400-.920)

 The consumer health data provisions are enforceable solely by the Attorney General.
-Like SB 220, SB 370 does not create a private right of action.
+SB 370 does not create a private right of action.

-The Nevada Attorney General's office has participated in major multistate data breach enforcement actions, including the $600 million Equifax settlement in 2019 and the $1.25 million Carnival Cruise Line settlement in 2022.
+The Nevada Attorney General's office has participated in major multistate data breach enforcement actions.
+In 2019, the office joined 49 other attorneys general in a $600 million settlement with Equifax over the 2017 data breach affecting 147 million Americans.
+In 2022, the office joined a $1.25 million settlement with Carnival Cruise Line over a 2019 data breach.

 Compliance Checklist for Businesses